beatrichartz/csv/README.md

 It parses files which contain lines separated by either commas or other separators.

-If that's not enough reason to absolutely :heart: :green_heart: :two_hearts: :revolving_heart: :sparkling_heart: it, it also parses a CSV file in order about 1.3x times as fast as a normal stream based implementation, and if you don't care about the order of rows in your stream, it can deliver about 3x - 4x the speeds depending on your hardware. :rocket:
+If that's not enough reason to absolutely :heart: :green_heart: :two_hearts: :heart: :revolving_hearts: :sparkling_heart: it, it also parses a CSV file in order about 1.3x times as fast as a normal stream based implementation, and if you don't care about the order of rows in your stream, it can deliver about 3x - 4x the speeds depending on your hardware. :rocket:

 `CSV` does not care about order by default, which makes it blazing fast while hogging down your CPU.
 Pass `num_pipes: 1` to make it process rows in order they're given in the file, and make it use less of your available processing power.